Watch: Meet The Tattoo Artist Changing Women's Lives By Inking Their Breasts

 Advertisement

-PH: "Richmond is known for its tattoo culture, and Amy is very much a known name within the community.
-When we first starting shooting the doc, we were filming with her on the streets of Richmond, and a passer by called out, 'Are you Amy Black?
-I love your work!'
-It happened purely by chance, but of course we kept it in the film.
-It shows just what an inspiring presence she already is in her community, and hopefully our film can help spread her influence further."
+Paula: Richmond, Virginia is known for it’s tattoo culture and Amy is very much a known name within the community.
+When we first starting shooting the doc we were filming with her on the streets of Richmond, and a passer by called out "are you Amy Black?
+I love your work!"
+It happened purely by chance, but of course we kept it in the film - it shows just what an inspiring presence she already is in her community, and hopefully our film can help spread her influence further afield.

-PH: "Richmond is known for its tattoo culture, and Amy is very much a known name within the community.
-When we first starting shooting the doc, we were filming with her on the streets of Richmond, and a passer by called out, 'Are you Amy Black?
-I love your work!'
-It happened purely by chance, but of course we kept it in the film.
-It shows just what an inspiring presence she already is in her community, and hopefully our film can help spread her influence further."
+Paula: Richmond, Virginia is known for it’s tattoo culture and Amy is very much a known name within the community.
+When we first starting shooting the doc we were filming with her on the streets of Richmond, and a passer by called out "are you Amy Black?
+I love your work!"
+It happened purely by chance, but of course we kept it in the film - it shows just what an inspiring presence she already is in her community, and hopefully our film can help spread her influence further afield.

 How do you think she makes her clients feel?